JesusFilm/core/CONTRIBUTING.md

 As an example we are going to run through the steps to get the Next Steps Journeys project running in your web browser.
 This example assumes you are running it from the development container.

-1. Set up env files for projects
+1. Set up env files for projects: _Note - to set up environment variables, follow instructions found in the `.env.example` file for each project._
    - Make a copy of `apps/api-gateway/.env.example` with the file name `apps/api-gateway/.env.local`.
 Open the file and set up your own environment variables.
    - Make a copy of `apps/api-journeys/.env.example` with the file name `apps/api-journeys/.env.local`.
 Open the file and set up your own environment variables.
    - Make a copy of `apps/api-users/.env.example` with the file name `apps/api-users/.env.local`.
 Open the file and set up your own environment variables.